3 Helpful Tips for Beating Any Escape Room

 I’ve said it before and I’ll say it again: escape rooms are more challenging than you think.
 We’ve already shared with you three things you need to know before you play an escape room.
 Now it’s time you know the big secrets…

-These are our 3 best tips for beating ANY escape room:
+These are our 3 best escape room tips for beating ANY escape room:

 1. Talk it up

-If you’ve ever played volleyball before you might have heard the phrase talk it up!
-Simply put, your coach or captain is telling you to the call the ball.
-Why?
-To function properly as a team (i.e. make sure everyone isn’t crashing into each other), the team needs to communicate.
-If no one calls the ball, a bunch of players will rush towards the ball and there won’t be space to bump.
+If you’ve ever played volleyball (or any team sport, really) you might have heard the phrase talk it up!
+Simply put, your coach or captain is telling you to help your teammates out by communicating during the game.
+If no one communicates, a bunch of players might rush towards the ball and get in each other’s way.
+Great sports teams have great communication.
 In the same way, you need to communicate with your escape room teammates so that everyone is working with the same information.
 Withholding any newfound clues or genius ideas, whether intentional or not, will only eat up more of your 60 minutes.
 By verbally sharing everything you see and everything you think, you’ll be opening up the floor to more ideas and a more effective gameplay.

 2. Spread out

-By now you know that Red Door is big on teamwork, especially creating an environment in which teamwork can be fostered.
+By now you know that Red Door is big on teamwork, especially when it comes to creating an environment in which teamwork can be fostered.
 But in escape rooms, teamwork is one thing and crowding is another.
-While it’s definitely important to work together and communicate, a team joined at the hip will likely miss multiple clues and slow down any progress.
+While it’s definitely important to work together and communicate, a team joined at the hip will likely miss multiple clues and slow down progress.
 Oftentimes, game designers place clues all over the rooms and divide puzzles to function in separate parts.
-If everyone is gathered around one clue or puzzle, the team will miss the chance to find something in the opposite corner that could help solve it!
-So make like a peanut butter and jelly sandwich and spread.
+If everyone is gathered around one clue or puzzle, the team might miss the chance to find something in the opposite corner that helps solve it!
+So make like a peanut butter and jelly sandwich and spread!

 3. Think differently